 The load utility builds indexes based on existing definitions.
 The exception tables are used to handle duplicates on unique keys.
-The utility does not perform referential integrity or constraint checking.
-If these are included in the table definition, the tables are placed in check pending state, and the user must either force the check flag, or execute the SET CONSTRAINTS statement.
+The utility does not enforce referential integrity, perform constraints checking, or update summary tables that are dependent on the tables being loaded.
+Tables being loaded that include referential or check constraints are placed in check pending state.
+Summary tables dependent on tables being loaded are also placed in check pending state.
+Issue the SET CONSTRAINTS statement to take the tables out of check pending state.
+Load operations cannot be carried out on replicated summary tables.